Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes

-\mypara{Adversary's Capability} Given an image, for both defenders verifying watermarks and adversaries launching detection attacks, it is necessary to utilize Algorithm~\ref{alg:GIMInv} to recover the codeword from the image.
-There are two neural networks, \texttt{U-net} and \texttt{E-net}, used in Algorithm~\ref{alg:GIMInv}.
+Given an image, both defenders verifying watermarks and adversaries launching detection attacks must utilize Algorithm~\ref{alg:GIMInv} to recover the codeword.
+Algorithm~\ref{alg:GIMInv} employs two neural networks, \texttt{U-net} and \texttt{E-net}.
 The defender typically employs the same \texttt{U-net} utilized in the generation process, along with an \texttt{E-net} compatible with the \texttt{D-net} that was used for generating the image, for a highly precise codeword extraction.
 For the adversary, we first assume that they can obtain the same \texttt{U-net} and \texttt{E-net} as the defender.
 However, considering that model parameters are typically kept confidential as commercial secrets, we also consider that the adversary will employ a proxy model that differs from the defender's.